opus1993/pubrepo/content/post/EDA/index.markdown

 Knowing whether the data that could plausibly answer the question is available is *really* important.
 An analysis plan should consist of actionable tasks that drill down into the dimensions of the business question and how they should be addressed.
 It should be shared with both the team manager and the client to secure an agreed-upon foundation for the work.
 For example, importing and cleaning data will require that files and security access be made available.
 Given the size and the nature of the dataset, cloud resources may need to be provisioned.

 So, where do analytics plans fail?

-> By far, the most common mistake is to solve the problems that nobody has.
+The most common mistake is to solve the problems that nobody has.

 Every EDA plan steps through identifying potential issues that require remedial work before moving forward.
 This could be characterized as data cleaning or data checking.
 Generally speaking, the pattern here is: